Shubh18s/python-project-setup/README.md

 1. Clone and place the Makefile in the folder you want to setup your new project.

-2. To set up a new project, run the make init command with two variables: PROJECT_NAME and PACKAGES.
+2. To set up a new project, run the make new-project command with two variables: PROJECT_NAME and PACKAGES.

   #### Command Syntax: